wdv4758h/pypy-extradoc/talk/pycon2012/tutorial/slides.rst

 * Avoiding function calls

+* Don't write Python

 Forget these
 ============

 * PyPy has totally different performance characterists

 * Which we're going to learn about now

+* You cannot speak about operations in isolation (more later)

 Why PyPy?
 =========